 Alternative School Status Application Page

-The application for alternative school status for FY19 (2018-2019 school year) will open on October 1st.
-All schools, including those that wish to continue their alternative status from FY18 into FY19 must recertify by filling out and submitting the application materials online no later than 5pm on January 15, 2019.
-All schools that wish to be considered for alternative school status in FY19 must provide all requested information.
+The application for alternative school status for FY20 (2019-2020 school year) will open on August 1st.
+All schools, including those that wish to continue their alternative status from FY19 into FY20 must recertify by filling out and submitting the application materials online no later than 5pm on September 16, 2019.
+All schools that wish to be considered for alternative school status in FY20 must provide all requested information.
 Schools operating a Dropout Recovery Program (DRP) must apply for alternative school status.
-Due to the extensive length of the window AND the effort/ resources required for ADE to process all new applications, no applications will be accepted after 5pm on January 15.
+Due to the length of the window AND the effort/ resources required for ADE to process all new applications, no applications will be accepted after 5pm on September 16.
 Notification of alternative school status to schools is tentatively scheduled for mid-March.

 Alternative schools are defined as schools that meet the Arizona State Board of Education approved definition (updated 02/28/2014) as schools whose sole and clearly-stated mission is to serve specific populations of at-risk students.